 Worms, mites, fungi and actinomycetes are just some of the beneficial primary consumers possible in a vermicompost.
 Other visible consumers that may be in a worm compost bin include beetles, mites and spiders.
-Each compost will contain its own unique ecosystem and therefore knowing the population of what specific microscopic consumers are present would require a laboratory sample being analyzed.
+Each compost will contain its own unique ecosystem.
+Therefore, knowing the population of specific microscopic consumers present, would require a laboratory.

 Temperature and moisture

 There are two variables that needs to be monitored when composting with worms.

 Worm compost is dependent on the feedstock added.
 If the size of the feedstock is too large, or if the feedstock is too wet, the organisms may not be able to do their job properly.
 The holes created by the worms do not stay open .
 Therefore, air is not able to penetrate the pile.
 This creates anaerobic conditions which could harm or kill the good organisms.
 The organisms all produce liquids as well, so moisture content management is paramount in vermicomposting methods.